crfroehlich/blog/content/posts/2019/Code-Generation--Connecting-T4-to-Entity-Framework-Core.md

 ---
-title: "Code Generation: Connecting T4 to Entity Framework Core"
+title: 'Code Generation: Connecting T4 to Entity Framework Core'
-metaTitle: "CCode Generation: Connecting T4 to Entity Framework Core"
+metaTitle: 'CCode Generation: Connecting T4 to Entity Framework Core'
 metaDate: 07/08/2019
 metaDraft: false
-tags: [ "metadata", "retrospective", "code", "generation" ]
+tags: ['metadata', 'retrospective', 'code', 'generation']
-img: "code_generation.png"
+img: 'code_generation.png'
 ---

 I have enjoyed working with [T4](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2019) in my .NET projects, and I have wanted to start exploring Entity Framework Core with ASP.NET Core.
 Fortunately, Microsoft has an excellent [suite of tutorials](https://docs.asp.net/en/latest/data/ef-mvc/intro.html) which makes it dead simple to get a sample project up and running.
 I jumped straight to the end and began by copying down the project code from the [ASP.NET Core Documentation](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/data/ef-mvc/intro/samples/cu-final) repo and I started my own git repo my new and intuitively named [AutoEcMvc](https://github.com/crfroehlich/AutoEcMvc) (Automatic EF Core over MVC) project.
 I even went the extra mile and set up a free Azure account to host the project at [https://autoecmvc.luddites.me](https://autoecmvc.luddites.me/).
 The challenges of connecting the GitHub project to a CI/CD pipeline for hosting on Azure will be addressed in a follow up blog post.